jepz20/meetupplanner/README.md

 # Meetup Planner
 author@Jose Eduardo Perdomo

-First Proyect of the Nanodegree for Senior Web Developer Nanodegree at Udacity
+First Proyect for the Senior Web Developer Nanodegree at Udacity

 MeetUp Planner allows you to easily create an event, set guests and location.
-Signup using facebook, google or your email
+Signup using facebook, google or your email.

+MeetUp Planner uses the flask microframework to serve the content and AngularJs with NgMaterial as the frontend framework

-##Live Version
+###Live Version
 Live version of the page: http://meetupplanner-j.appspot.com

-##Backend
+##Installation

+###Backend

 Made in python 2.7, usign the flask microframework and Google app engine.